alan-turing-institute/alexa-room-finder/docs/room-finder.md

 - `:durationHandler` - takes a ISO-8601 duration parameter.
 Checks if this parameter is valid, and not over 2 hours, then stores the start time, end time and duration as attributes.
 It then emits `:getRoomHandler`...

 - `:getRoomHandler` - uses the attributes stored by `:durationHandler` to find a free room, then stores its credentials as attributes.
-It then emits `:roomFoundHandler`, passing the crendentials to it...
+It then emits `:roomFoundHandler`, passing the credentials to it...

 - `:roomFoundHandler` - uses the passed credentials to check if a valid room was found, and if so changes the state to CONFIRMMODE and emits an appropriate `':ask'` event.